Risk Factors Dashboard

 Workforce Compensation

 Our compensation framework is designed to provide market competitive pay for the value and contributions of our employees.
 We are committed to transparent communications on compensation.
 Our competitive approach to compensation reflects industry benchmarks and local market standards.
 Our programs include annual and long-term equity-based incentives that provide the means to share in the Company’s success, based on business and individual performance.
-Our 8Table of Contentsprograms include annual and long-term equity-based incentives that provide the means to share in the Company’s success, based on business and individual performance.
 To attract and retain the best leaders, we offer competitive benefits and cash and equity incentives.
 We reward high-performing employees with an ownership stake in the Company through restricted stock, and employees have the opportunity to purchase stock at a significant discount through our Employee Stock Purchase Plan.

 Learning & Development